Alpine: Concerning high mountains, originally, concerning the Alps.

 Runnel: In common usage a rivulet or brook.
 In mountaineering, a groove in snow created by a falling cornice.
 Crossing runnels is slow going.
 The prospect of crossing a series of runnels often ends an ascent.

 Running Belay: A similar technique to a fixed-line traverse except the rope moves with the climbers.

 Runout: The distance between two points of protection; the distance between a lead climber and the last piece of protection; the fall distance allowed by the distance from the last piece of protection.

 Saddle (Col, Low Point): The lowest point of elevation between two peaks.
 A col more often refers to a low point between two lesser points, for example, a low point in a ridge.
-Saddles and cols are common waypoints in routes because routes often follow the low ground where falling ice and rock are not a hazard.
+Saddles and cols are common waypoints in routes because routes often follow the lowest ground where falling ice and rock are not a hazard.

 Scramble: Easy unprotected climbing.